ckeditor/ckeditor4/tests/plugins/image2/manual/resizerwithreadonly.md

 1. Focus the image.

-**Expected:** The image has enabled mouse resizer.
+**Expected:** The image resize handler is visible.

 ## ReadOnly Editor

 1. Focus the image.

-**Expected:** The image doesn't have enabled mouse resizer.
+**Expected:** The image resize handler is not visible.

 2. Click `Toggle read-only mode` multiple times focusing image every time after button click.

-**Expected:** The image mouse resizer is enabled and disabled depending on the read-only mode state.
+**Expected:** The image resize handler is enabled/disabled depending on the read-only mode state.